etf1/kafka-transformer/README.md

 }
 ```

-- SourceTopic: is the source topic where the messages will be read from.
+- SourceTopic: source topic where the messages will be read from.
-- ConsumerConfig: is the configuration for the consumer (see [documentation](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md))
+- ConsumerConfig: configuration for the consumer (see [documentation](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md))
-- ProducerConfig: is the configuration for the producer (see [documentation](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md))
+- ProducerConfig: configuration for the kafka producer. (see [documentation](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md)).
+If you want custom projection provide a Projector (see below).
-- Transformer: is the implementation of the interface `Transformer`
+- Transformer: implementation of the `Transformer` interface.
-- Log: the implementation of the interface `Log`, if you want to use your own logger
+- Log: the implementation of the `Log` interface, if you want to use your own logger.
+- Projector : implementation of the `Projector` interface for custom projection to an external system (eg redis).
+This option is incompatible with `ProducerConfig` (see [custom_projector](examples/custom_projector))

 Below an example of a configuration: